vasavisuggala/power-platform-dlp-automation/README.md

 📢 **Pro Tip for Developers:**
 Always fetch and merge existing data before calling APIs that overwrite configurations.

+👩‍💻 Author ✍️Developed with ❤️ by *Vasavi Suggala*

 💬 **Have you automated your DLP updates yet?
 What governance workflows are you thinking to streamline?**

+🌟 Like this Script?
+If you found this script useful, please ⭐ star this repository to support future updates and help others discover it.

 #PowerPlatform #PowerAutomate #Governance #DLP #Automation